jeffpar/pcjs/tools/pc/README.md

 To destroy the machine, type `quit` (or press CTRL-C) at the debugger prompt.

-[pc.js](https://github.com/jeffpar/pcjs/tree/master/tools/pc) is more general-purpose than its predecessor, [pcx86.js](https://github.com/jeffpar/pcjs/tree/2ac6e5e62196212bede02f360634f04a9c358ed9/machines/pcx86/bin), and can theoretically load any other machine type listed in [machines.json](/machines/machines.json), but it has only been tested with `pcx86` and `pdp11` machines so far.
+[pc.js](https://github.com/jeffpar/pcjs/tree/master/tools/pc) is more general-purpose than its predecessor, [pcx86.js](https://github.com/jeffpar/pcjs/tree/2ac6e5e62196212bede02f360634f04a9c358ed9/machines/pcx86/bin), and can theoretically start any other machine type listed in [machines.json](/machines/machines.json), but it has only been tested with `pcx86` and `pdp11` machines so far.

 This utility is very much a "work-in-progress" and is intended for development work and testing only.
 Also, since it is "headless", you will not see any output from the machine when running any software that writes directly to video memory.